xiaoshengweixiang/RGF-matlab/README.md

 If you provide the correspond $\epsilon$, $t_{x}$, $t_{y}$, $N$, you can get the band stucture $E(k_x)$ and Transmittance with different fermi-energy $T_{LR}(E_f)$ .
 # How to use
-Just follow the steps show in example,:
+Just follow the steps show in example:

 1.input correspond $\epsilon$, $t_{x}$, $t_{y}$, $N$.

 2.use bands function to obtain band structure.